Utopia Kitchen 100% Stainless Steel Cleaver

 Due to the broad side of a cleaver, you’ll have to hold it extra tight.
 While most meat cleavers are going to be evenly distributed and not force any weight issues, the last thing you want is the blade swinging sideways and smashing onto your hand.
 Hold it tight, curl your fingers in, and never take your eye off the cleaver until it’s safely put away again.

-Should I Put my Cleaver in the Dishwasher?
+Q: Should I Put my Cleaver in the Dishwasher?

-Most are going to come dishwasher safe, but it’s never recommended.
+A: Most are going to come dishwasher safe, but it’s never recommended.
 If you’re not handwashing your cleavers, (and for that matter, any stainless steel cutlery you own), then you’re doing it wrong.
 It preserves the sharpness on the blade, and prevents hard water building from getting in anywhere that a small screw or crevice may be.
 In truth, handwashing your cleaver is going to keep it cleaner and more sanitary than a dishwasher ever could.